beb0pwned/kalifyer/README.md

 # Kalifyer
+Install Kali tools automatically

+## About
+This repository is designed to install a comprehensive range of Kali tools on other Linux distributions, (Tested only on Ubuntu).
+I plan to add many more features and tools in the near future.

 ## Usage
 `cd kalifyer`
 `python3 install.py`

-### About
-This repository is designed to install a comprehensive range of Kali tools on other Linux distributions, such as Ubuntu.
-I plan to add many more features and tools in the near future.
+## Requirements
+- Python 3
+- Ubuntu (Possibly more distros in the future)

 ## To install Burpsuite:
+1. `cd web_downloads`
-1. `chmod +x web_downloads/burpsuite_community.sh`
+2. `chmod +x burpsuite_community.sh`
-2. `./burpsuite_community.sh`
+3. `./burpsuite_community.sh`